ravil-efndiev/ravil-efndiev/README.md

-# 👋 Hi, I’m Ravil Eefndiev
+# 👋 Hi, I’m Ravil Eefendiev
 #### Software developer with a strong foundation in C++, game programming, and full-stack development

 🎮 Experience with game engines, Vulkan, and web technologies